Easy-to-Code Navigation that Scrolls With You: It’s Possible!

 Icons Are Like Candy

-They look tidier, that is, until you have tons of them on the page.
-Too many icons, and it can start to look like somebody’s cluttered desktop instead of a website.
-If every link on your page is an icon, users can start to get a bit lost in the page–now, what did this icon over here mean?
-And what was the thing I had to click to find this content page?
+Well, yes and no. Icons can look clean and tidy–that is, until you have tons of them on the page.
+Too many icons can make your site look more like somebody’s cluttered desktop.
+Plus, if every single navigation link on your page is an icon, users can get easily confused about what to click or tap to navigate your site.

 Considering your layout, how and where would your icons be best placed?
 For some layouts, a small table of icons might work best if you only have a tiny bit of space on your sidebar, in your header, or in your footer in which to display them–see an example below: